 Restaurant Food Safety

 Most people have seen the health grades posted on restaurant walls and recognize that governments impose numerous food safety regulations on restaurants.
-These grades are based upon compliance with many standards that are imposed to keep food safe and patrons healthy.
+These grades are based upon compliance with many standards that are intended to protect patrons from food safety hazards.
 When a restaurant negligently fails to comply with these standards, serious illness and death can result.

 Food Safety Regulations

 When a person suffers personal injury as a result of unsafe food, the law will hold wrongdoers accountable.
 2017 Oregon Revised Statutes 616.215 specifically prohibits the manufacture, sale, delivery, holding, or offering for sale any misbranded or adulterated food.

 Moreover, common law negligence principles require those in the food production chain to exercise reasonable care.
 For example, many people have heard horror stories of someone who ingested insect or animal parts that were negligently allowed to enter into or remain in a food product.

 Those who negligently allow such actions to harm a customer can be held liable, and injured victims can recover damages.
 This is true for all types of food poisoning that violate the law.